SteadyCadence/api-docs/content/02-users.md

 ```endpoint
 GET /api/v1/account/
 ```
-Returns the account information for the user authenticated with the request.
+The above method and endpoint returns the account information for the user authenticated with the request.

 **Request Payload**